arminms/ranx/README.md

 cd build
 perf/benchmarks --benchmark_counters_tabular=true
 ```
-## Using `ranx`
+## Using `Ranx`
-Ideally you should be using `ranx` through its CMake integration. `CMake` build
+Ideally you should be using `Ranx` through its CMake integration. `CMake` build
-of `ranx` exports four (namespaced) targets:
+of `Ranx` exports four (namespaced) targets:
 - `ranx::cuda`
 - `ranx::oneapi`
 - `ranx::openmp`
 - `ranx::rocm`

 Linking against them adds the proper include paths and links your target with
 proper libraries depending on the API.
-This means that if `ranx` has been installed on the system, it should be enough to do:
+This means that if `Ranx` has been installed on the system, it should be enough to do:
 ```cmake
 find_package(ranx CONFIG COMPONENTS openmp cuda)